-Unmasked Protesters Push Past Police Into Idaho Lawmaker's Session
+Unmasked Protesters Push Past Police Into Idaho Lawmakers' Session

 The clash was a manifestation of the anger and frustration from a vocal minority of far-right Idahoans that has been compounding over the last several months as the state has navigated its reopening amid the pandemic.

 To enforce social distancing, the gallery area above the House chamber was restricted with limited seating.
-But after the confrontation with state troopers, which resulted in the shattering of a glass door, Republican House Speaker Scott Bedke relented, allowing protesters to fill every seat.
+But after the confrontation with state troopers, which resulted in the shattering of a glass door, Republican House Speaker Scott Bedke relented and allowed protesters to fill every seat.

 The response stands in stark contrast to 2014 when dozens of advocates pressuring lawmakers to pass LGBTQ protections were arrested for standing silently in a hallway, blocking access to the Idaho Senate chamber.

-Monday, though, an Idaho State Police spokeswoman said she wasn't aware of any pending charges against protesters.
+On Monday, an Idaho State Police spokeswoman said she wasn't aware of any pending charges against protesters.

 Right now, Idaho has one of the highest rates of COVID-19 cases per capita, especially in Ada County, which includes the capital, Boise, according to the White House.

 "I want to always try to avoid violence," Bedke later told The Associated Press.
-"My initial reaction of course was to clear the fourth floor.
+"My initial reaction, of course, was to clear the fourth floor.
 But we had room for at least some more."

 He said he was more disappointed than surprised at the violence.